UroojFatim/Job-Sphere/README.md

 ## Contributing

-We welcome contributions to improve Jobline!
+We welcome contributions to improve Workiee!
 If you have suggestions, find bugs, or want to add new features, please check our [Contribution Guidelines](./CONTRIBUTING.md).

 ## Support

-If you encounter any issues or have questions, please create an [issue](https://github.com/yourusername/jobline/issues) on the GitHub repository.
+If you encounter any issues or have questions, please create an [issue](https://github.com/yourusername/Workiee/issues) on the GitHub repository.

-Happy recruiting and job hunting with Jobline!
+Happy recruiting and job hunting with Workiee!